Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

-- Transforming images into embedding features that can be jointly trained with text tokens, such as VisualBERT, SimVLM, CM3, etc.
+- Converting images into embedding features that can be jointly trained with text tokens, such as VisualBERT, SimVLM, CM3, etc.

-- Learning good image embeddings as a prefix of a frozen pre-trained prediction model, such as ClipCap.
+- Learning good image embeddings as prefixes of frozen pre-trained language models, such as ClipCap.

 - Integrating visual information into the layers of language models through specialized cross-attention, such as VisualGPT and Flamingo, as shown in the figure below.